CALL

 Forms 15G and 15H are self-declaration forms that can be submitted to avoid Tax Deducted at Source (TDS) on specific income.
 Form 15G is for individuals below 60 years while Form 15H is for senior citizens (above 60 years).
 If the total income is below the taxable limit, these forms can be used to declare that no tax is payable.
 By submitting these forms, individuals can save TDS on interest income from Fixed Deposits (FDs), Recurring Deposits (RDs) and other sources ensuring they receive the full amount without tax deduction.

-Let's understand the TDS on FD with the help of an example
+Let's Understand the TDS on FD with Example

 Mr Anand has three FD Accounts with three different lenders.
 Bank A fetches interest earning of Rs 50,000 per annum, while Bank B helps him earn Rs 30,000 per annum and Bank C gives him an interest of Rs 20,000 per annum.